-5. Use a Conditioner with both Jojoba and Peppermint Oils.
+3. Follow Up with a Conditioner with both Jojoba and Peppermint Oil

 Choosing a DHT blocker shampoo that comes with an accompanying a good conditioner can provide further support for healthy hair growth.
 While shampoos are designed to wash your hair, they often strip your hair and scalp of its natural oils.
 That dryness can potentially contribute to irritation and exacerbate your hair loss.
 Conditioner contains a mix of ingredients designed to replenish your hair’s moisture and refortify your hair’s cuticle with a protective coating.
 This encourages growth and prevents potential hair breakage.
 Most also just help your hair maintain its shine, smooth out frizz and tangles, and generally make your hair nice to touch and easier to work with.14

 To accompany your DHT blocking shampoo, look for conditioners containing essential oils such as jojoba and peppermint oils.
 Jojoba oil most closely mimics the oils your follicles produce and offers a rich combination of vitamins and minerals that help to nourish and protect your hair, including: